rcholic/LectureNotes-iOS/UserRequirements.md

 * 3.3 Testing

-Unit testing will be implemented for each custom UIView class in `Swift`.
+Unit tests will be implemented for each custom UIView class in `Swift`.

 * 3.4 Delivery

-Upon completion of the implementation, the app will be available for download from this `repo` page, and the user can build and run the app in `XCode 8` or above.
+Upon completion of the implementation and testing, the app will be available for download from [this repo page](https://github.com/rcholic/LectureNotes-iOS), and the user can build and run the app in `XCode 8` or above.